msvab/spring-boot-react-basic-app/README.md

 app is located in `app` directory

 ### Usage:
+* Have the API running on port 8080
-Open index.html in `app/dist` directory.
+* Open index.html in `app/dist` directory.
 E.g `open app/dist/index.html`

 ### Build requirements:
 * Node 6